MykMal/mykmal-personal_website/content/home/about.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear in.

-title = "Just Another Curious Person"
+title = "Just another curious person."

 # Choose the user profile to display
 # This should be the username of a profile in your `content/author/` folder.